tadeo-garcia/moneypit/README.md

 ## MoneyPit Overview

-MoneyPit is a [KickStarter](https://www.kickstarter.com/) inspired web app, focused on new technology around the world!
+MoneyPit is a [KickStarter](https://www.kickstarter.com/) inspired web app, focused on new promoting technology around the world!

 The front-end portion was built using the React and Redux libraries in JavaScript, while the back-end was developed using the Flask framework in Python.